vanhoangkha/Networking-fundamentals/Day24_Etherchannel.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/bc257ff8-bf91-4744-a6cb-8f603ee9d294)

 - ETHERCHANNEL load-balances based on **“flows”**
-- A “flow” is a communication between TWO NODES in the Mạng
+- A “flow” is a communication between TWO NODES in the Network
-- FRAMES in the same “flow” will be FORWARDED using the SAME physical Giao diện
+- FRAMES in the same “flow” will be FORWARDED using the SAME physical Interface
 - If FRAMES in the same “flow” were FORWARDED using different physical INTERFACES, some FRAMES may arrive at the DESTINATION out of order/sequence, which can cause problems.
-- You can CHANGE the INPUTS used in the Giao diện SELECTION calculation (for “flows”)
+- You can CHANGE the INPUTS used in the Interface SELECTION calculation (for “flows”)
     - INPUTS that can be used:
         - SOURCE Địa chỉ MAC
         - DESTINATION Địa chỉ MAC